What Is an Emergency Fund? Plus, Why You Need One

 If you’ve decided to keep an emergency fund, you need a place to store it!
 Your current bank might be the most convenient, but it isn’t always the right choice.

-Consider opening a new, online savings account at a bank with a high interest rate.
+Consider opening a new, online savings account at a bank which may have a high interest rate.
 Another option could be a money market account, depending on your goals and situation.
 For most people,though, a regular savings account works great as an emergency fund.

-Using a savings account for your emergency fund ensures your money is FDIC insured, earns the best interest rates possible.
+Using a savings account at an FDIC insured banking institution for your emergency fund ensures your money is protected and may earn the best interest rates possible.
 Keeping your emergency savings separate from your daily checking account also means you can't “accidentally” tap into your emergency fund account for other purposes.

-When opening a new savings account, make sure the account doesn't charge recurring fees and doesn’t require a minimum balance.
-Those are firm rules I hold to for any personal bank account I use myself.
+When opening a new savings account, look out for an account that doesn't charge recurring fees and doesn’t require a minimum balance.

 How to start a new emergency fund